PrajeetSingh/MySQLGitHubNotes/Slow-Query-Log--pt-query-digest.md

 5 rows in set (0.01 sec)
 ```

-With above we got some data in slow query log.
+With queries we ran above we got some data in slow query log.
 ```sh
 ls -lrth /var/log/mysql/slowqueries.log
 -rw-r--r-- 1 mysql mysql 2.1K Feb 16 21:58 /var/log/mysql/slowqueries.log
 ```

-### Usage
+### Usage of pt-query-digest
 ```sh
 pt-query-digest /var/log/mysql/slowqueries.log
 ```

-We can see that report provided by it is quite detailed.
+We can see below that report provided by it is quite detailed.
 "Query_time distribution" is important section, that focuses on offending queries.

 We can see in "Exec time" that query that took maximum time is 25 seconds.
 Rows fetched are 11.

-In "Profile" we can see most expensive queries and how many calls were made to it.
+In "Profile" we can see the most expensive queries and how many calls were made to them.
 ### Example
 ```sh
 root@ip-172-31-92-192:~# pt-query-digest /var/log/mysql/slowqueries.log